RohanR2501/SC1015_Earthquake-Prediction_MiniProject/README.md

 1. Clone the repository to your local machine.
 2. Ensure that the required libraries are installed, as listed above.
-3. Execute the provided Python script or Jupyter Notebook containing the data cleaning and preprocessing code.
+3. Execute the provided Jupyter Notebook.

 ## Models Used